poo-is/lan-party-checker/README.md

   OOP Lan Party Checker
 </h1>

 OOP Lan Party Checker is a script designed to automate the homework testing.
-It's an open source project build by teaching assistants for students of Faculty of Automatic Control & Systems Engineering - PUB.
-It's purpose is to make the grading systems more transparent and easier for both students & teaching assistants
+It's an open-source project build by teaching assistants for students of Faculty of Automatic Control & Systems Engineering - PUB.
+Its purpose is to make the grading systems more transparent and easier for both students & teaching assistants.

 ## Running the Checker